 Managing Relationship Stress for Families

 Living with a house full of people can be stressful under the best of conditions.
-But during a pandemic, it can be especially challenging.
-There are fewer social connections outside of the family, as well as disruptions to our normal routines.
+And it can be especially challenging during some life events, like a move or an illness.
+There may be fewer social connections outside of the family, as well as disruptions to your family's normal routines.
 Here's how to cope.

 - Try to stay on a regular schedule.